-• Lyme disease, infection with the tick-borne spirochete Borrelia burgdorferi, affects the central or peripheral nervous system in up to 10% to 15% of patients.
+• Lyme disease, infection with the tick-borne spirochete B burgdorferi, affects the central or peripheral nervous system in up to 10% to 15% of patients.

-• Clinical phenomena associated with neuroborreliosis typically include one or more of the following: cranial neuropathy (most often the facial nerve), radiculopathy, and lymphocytic meningitis.
+• Clinical phenomena associated with neuroborreliosis typically include one or more of the following: cranial neuropathy (most often the facial nerve), radiculopathy, and mononuclear meningitis.

 • Serodiagnosis after the first month of infection has high sensitivity and specificity.

 • Treatment with 2- to 4-week courses of oral antibiotics is curative in most; parenteral treatment is recommended either if there is evidence of parenchymal brain or spinal cord involvement or if objectively demonstrable active disease persists after appropriate oral treatment.

 • Persisting difficulties after treatment, often referred to as “post-treatment Lyme disease syndrome,” may occur but are not associated with nervous system infection and, in most studies, are no more common than in controls.